AllanSchergerGitHub/rosGUI/README.md

 Put this code within your ROS directory or it may not work properly.

+This GUI will work with any and all types of terminal commands; it is not limited to just working with ROS.

 ## How to start this code

 from command line `python ROS_GUI.py` and press the enter key.